-Is it Normal for My Girlfriend to Hit Me?
+Is It Normal for My Girlfriend to Hit Me?

 Is it not normal for my girlfriend to hit me?
 Of course not.
 Intimate partner violence is never okay, and it doesn’t matter what the gender of the victim or perpetrator is.
 Any sort of domestic violence should be taken seriously.
 Anybody in this situation deserves help and support.